jimbowyer/TeamsViewerCleanupInstall/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 NOTE:
-(1) MUST be logged on with Admin account, running elevated, for this script to work
+(1) MUST be logged on with machine Admin account, running elevated, for this script to work
 (2) MUST run PowerShell with elevate execution policy for this script to work.
 		E.g:   Set-ExecutionPolicy -ExecutionPolicy unrestricted